top of page

 Q: Does your boat have a name?
 If not, would you call it?

-Who will be our CLYC December Deckhand of the Month?
+Who will be our CLYC Febuary Deckhand of the Month?
 Rumors have it that sailors tend to be predominantly realistic individuals, so we are looking for our sailor(s) that have contributed to the club by working outdoors and/or applying themselves to a hands-on project.
 Check out our website and see how this can be YOU!

 SEE PAST DECKHANDS OF THE MONTH HERE!